jaanga/lib/md/test.md

 ## Tables

-Tables take the full width of the GitHub page by default.
-They have a well-styled appearance
+Tables take the full width of the GitHub page by default - if they have a border > 0.
+Tables have a well-styled appearance

 <table border="1">
 <caption>Important People</caption>